sonnguyen123526/distrisync/docs/Architecture.md

 ---

-## 5. Room Architecture — RoomManager & RoomContext
+## 5. Session Multiplexing — Rooms & Boards

 ### 5.1 Overview

 Prior to this layer, all connected clients shared a single global `CanvasStateManager`.
-The room architecture partitions the server into isolated drawing sessions, each with independent canvas state and a scoped broadcast domain.
+The session-multiplexing architecture partitions the server into isolated rooms and then partitions each room into independent board contexts.

 ```
 RoomManager